LauraRavagnani/Brain_Info_Transfer/README.md

 ## Data
-The data used in this work can be retrieved from this publicy avaiable [EEG dataset](https://datadryad.org/dataset/doi:10.5061/dryad.8m2g3).
+The data used in the first part of the work can be retrieved from this publicy avaiable [EEG dataset](https://datadryad.org/dataset/doi:10.5061/dryad.8m2g3).
+In the second analysis of real data, the dataset is in `P1.xlsx`.

 ## Requisites